Course Overview

 2 years full-time

-Students with a 2:2 or above undergraduate degree in an accredited Landscape Architecture course may apply to enter directly into Part 2 of the programme (1 year full-time or 2 years part-time).
+Students with a 2:2 or above undergraduate degree in an accredited Landscape Architecture course may apply to enter directly into Part 2 of the programme.

 Explore our MLA students' work